SS-31 (Elamipretide)

 • Cycle Length: 10 weeks on / 2 weeks off

-SS-31 is believed to selectively target mitochondrial membranes and interact with cardiolipin, a phospholipid involved in mitochondrial energy production.
+SS-31 is believed to selectively target mitochondrial membranes and interact with cardiolipin, a phospholipid that plays an important role in mitochondrial structure, electron transport chain function, and cellular energy production.

 • Improved mitochondrial efficiency